MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-27/data/README.md

 ## Steps to Order Datasets:

-1. Visit the following links to access the respective datasets:
+1. Visit the following link to access the respective datasets:
-   - **PTV Metro Tram Stops**: https://datashare.maps.vic.gov.au/search?md=0058eda4-7b1e-5681-9758-7adbda8481b1
    - **PTV Metro Train Stations**: https://datashare.maps.vic.gov.au/search?md=b6722101-8db5-51f0-8a6f-d1e4fe805b73
-   - **PTV Metro Bus Stops**: https://datashare.maps.vic.gov.au/search?md=b3a2f89b-02c4-5541-aeb7-8c254363245b

-2. Add each dataset to the order by clicking **Add to Order**.
+2. Add the dataset to the order by clicking **Add to Order**.

-   **Note**: please place an order for each dataset separately to get individual URLs.

 3. Once added, **Proceed to Order Configuration**.